 Most new TVs are smart, meaning they can connect to your internet at home.
 You can use apps, and browse the internet on the TV.
 You can watch catch-up TV on services like BBC iPlayer, All 4, Sky Go or ITV Hub, stream TV shows and movies through subscription services like Netflix, Amazon or Now TV, and even use social media like YouTube and Vimeo.
 It’s worth remembering that unlike your mobile or tablet, most smart TVs don’t let you download additional apps.
 So check the ones that are included are the ones you want.

 If your TV is going into an entertainment unit, make sure there’s at least an inch of space between the TV and the edge of the furniture it’s sitting on.
 This is primarily for ventilation – all that equipment can get hot.

 If you’ve not bought a new TV for a while, you might wonder where some of the technology has gone.
 Plasma, rear projection and 3D TVs are no longer widely available.
 Replacing a plasma TV?
 You might consider an OLED screen with its deeper blacks and contrast.
 If you really want the 3D experience, you may want to consider buying a home cinema projector as well as a TV, and make sure your room is large enough to do them justice.

 If you’re already covered by a TV Licence at the same address and you’re buying a new TV, don’t worry.
 You won’t need a new licence, too.

-You must be covered by a licence to watch or record live TV programmes on any channel, or to download or watch any BBC programmes on iPlayer – live, catch up or on demand.
-This applies to any device and provider you use, including a TV, desktop computer, laptop, mobile phone, tablet, games console, digital box or Blu-ray/DVD/VHS recorder.
+You must be covered by a licence to watch or record programmes as they’re being shown on TV, on any channel, watch or stream programmes live on an online TV service, or download or watch any BBC programmes on BBC iPlayer.
+This applies to any device you use, including a TV, desktop computer, laptop, mobile phone, tablet, games console, digital box or DVD/VHS recorder.